Managing API access tokens

 Auditing tokens

-Viewing the API Access Audit page requires admin privileges.
-The page can be found in the Audit section of the Organization Settings sidebar.
+Viewing the API Access Audit page requires Buildkite organization administrator privileges.
+The page can be found in the Audit section of the Buildkite organization's Settings in the global navigation.

 All tokens that currently have access to your organization's data will be listed.
 The table includes the scope of each token, how long ago they were created, and how long since they've been used.

-Click through any token to see more detailed information about its scopes and the most recent request.
+From the API Access Audit page, navigate through to any token to see more detailed information about its scopes and the most recent request.

 The list of tokens can be filtered by username, scopes, IP address, or whether the user has admin privileges.